Mkerian10/PokerHandEvaluator/cpp/README.md

 ```

 We can also get its rank in all 7562 possible hands.
 This ranking is
-identical to the return value of the Cactus Kev's evaluator:
+identical to the return value of the Cactus Kev's main.phevaluator:
 the best rank has value 1, which is a Royal Straight Flush, while the
 worst rank is 7462.